codefresh-io/cap-docs.codefresh.io/_docs/deployments/helm/helm-charts-and-repositories.md

 max-width="70%"
 %}

-If your repository doesn't require authentication, click 'Save' and you are done.
+1. If your repository doesn't require authentication, to complete the process, click **Save**.

-For more details on adding extra Helm repositories see the [Helm integration page]({{site.baseurl}}/docs/integrations/helm/).
+For more details on adding Helm repositories, see the [Helm integration page]({{site.baseurl}}/docs/integrations/helm/).

-## Using a Helm Repository in a Codefresh pipeline
+## Use a Helm repository in a Codefresh pipeline

+Once connected, inject any Helm repository context into pipelines.

+1. From the Pipelines page, select the pipeline into which to import the Helm configuation.
+1. In the Workflows tab, do one of the following:
+  * Click **Variables** on the right, and then click the **Settings** (gear) icon.
+  * Click the context menu next to the settings icon.
-Once connected, any Helm repository context can be injected into pipelines by selecting "Import from shared configuration" (under "Environment Variables" section) and selecting the name of the repository.
+1. Click on **Import from/Add shared configuration**, and select the name of the repository.
-The repository settings will be injected as environment variables into the pipeline so you can use them as you wish.
+  The repository settings are injected as environment variables into the pipeline for usage.

 {% include image.html
 lightbox="true"